The Act of Killing: Indonesia

 Because of the heated political climate in Indonesia, it is highly risky to submit The Act of Killing, titled Jagal in Indonesian, to the Film Censorship Board, since the probability of it being banned would mean Indonesians can face charges for watching the film, and allowing paramilitary groups to heckle screenings.
 The film premiered in the country, screened by the National Commission on Human Rights (Komnas HAM) throughout late 2012 for filmmakers, authors, advocates, educators, and organizations for the genocide survivors.
-The positive reception prompted the assembly of a campaign team by some of them in collaboration with the film's production company Final Cut for Real on behalf of Partisipasi Indonesia.
+The positive reception prompted the assembly of a campaign team by some of them in collaboration with the film's production company Final Cut for Real.
 Any members of the general public were permitted to screen the film limitlessly with a copy provided by the team.

 On 10 December, coinciding Human Rights Day, screenings were held in at least 50 venues across 30 cities, with an estimated 30 to 600 audiences per theatre.
 The venues ranged from a large multiplex theatre in Jakarta and universities, to the victims' mass grave and an isolated jungle.
 The only screening that stopped midway was in Central Java upon police demand; another close call was committed by paramilitary groups.
 When a news editor published an article titled "World Condemns Pancasila Youth", 500 members of the gang stormed the office and beat up the general manager.
 However three months later, some of the Pancasila Youth attended a screening and discussed about it without wreaking havoc.

 Between May and August 2013, 1,096 DVD copies were distributed to 118 cities in 29 provinces.
 On 17 August 2013 (Independence Day), 45 screenings were publicly held.
 On 30 September 2013, the day of commemorating the genocide, the film was given rights to be released online for free only for Indonesian viewers.
 Apart from word of mouth among public figures, Twitter was also credited to its popularity: nearing Independence Day, the amount of tweets mentioning The Act of Killing spiked up to 12,000 tweets, and mentions of "Indonesian killing" and "Indonesian death squad" also saw slight increase.
 The total budget for the Indonesian campaign totalled up to €53,841.
 The film was then made available on YouTube on 17 December.